Its-Ario/NazrSabz/CONTRIBUTING.md

-# Contributing to PortLib
+# Contributing to NazrSabz

-First off, thank you for considering contributing to PortLib! 🎉 We're excited to have you join us.
+First off, thank you for considering contributing to NazrSabz! 🎉 We're excited to have you join us.
 Every contribution, whether it's a bug report, a new feature, or a typo fix, is valuable.

 This document provides a set of guidelines to help you contribute effectively.